On this page

 Prompt brittleness.
 Wire's output quality depends heavily on prompt engineering.
 The 18 prompt templates have been refined through hundreds of iterations, but they are still natural language instructions to a language model.
 Edge cases in content structure, unusual frontmatter, or unexpected topic layouts can produce suboptimal results.
 The 3-layer quality system catches most failures, but "most" is not "all."

 Rate limiting is conservative.
 Wire defaults to 1-second delays between API calls.
-Google's GSC API allows 1,200 requests per minute.
+The search console API allows 1,200 requests per minute.
 We chose reliability over speed, but this means large batch operations (news gathering across 300+ pages) take longer than they theoretically need to.
 The delay is configurable via extra.wire.rate_limit_delay, but we have not tested aggressive settings in production.

 Scalability boundaries